-These lovely little drop scones, or pancakes, are packed full of goodness making them a perfect breakfast or snack for anyone.
+These lovely little banana and courgette pancakes, are packed full of goodness making them a perfect breakfast or snack for anyone.
 They’re free from refined sugar and work well for baby led weaning as they are easy for little fingers to grasp.

 Well, I say wholegrain, but in reality buckwheat isn’t a grain – it’s not even related to wheat.
 It’s gluten free and is sometimes described as a pseudo-grain.
 Several countries around the world use it to make pancakes, such as the French galettes, Russian blinis and the Ukrainian Hrechanyky!
 I used Rude Health sprouted buckwheat flour to make these pancakes.
 Sprouted buckwheat flour uses buckwheat that has been soaked in water and allowed to sprout.
 This makes it more nourishing and full of goodness.